 - Derriford Hospital (Lead Surgeon: Mark Coleman)

-The project has now delivered 24 out of the 25 mentored TATME cases and the clinical and educational outcomes are being analysed for publication in a peer-reviewed journal and presentation at the next ACPGBI conference.
+The project has now delivered the necessary mentored TATME cases and the pilot sites are preparing to submit operative video for their completion assessment.
+The clinical and educational outcomes are being analysed for publication in a peer-reviewed journal and presentation at the next ACPGBI conference.
 It is anticipated that all of the pilot sites will complete the training initiative within the next six months.

-The steering group for this training initiative is currently awaiting confirmation of funding for an extension, to allow TATME training for an additional five colorectal teams in the UK.
+We are delighted to announce an extension to this initiative, to allow TATME training for an additional five colorectal teams in the UK.

-If you wish to express interest in participating in the extension of this training initiative, please contact the Project Manager, Dr Fiona Carter.
+If you wish to apply to this training initiative, please contact the Project Manager, Dr Fiona Carter [email protected]

 Follow the initiative on twitter @TATMEtrainingUK